Vyral/base-template/_posts/2020-08-24-what-are-the-top-3-tips-for-staging-your-home.md

 <p style="text-align: center;"><em>Here are three key tips to remember when staging your home.</em></p>

-Today I’m joined by Tess Bartman, co-owner of Holy City Home Staging and soon-to-be member of Healthy Realty Team, to share **three key tips for staging your home:**
+Today I’m joined by Tess Bartmann, co-owner of Holy City Home Staging and soon-to-be member of Healthy Realty Team, to share **three key tips for staging your home:**

 **1\.
 Declutter and depersonalize.** Also, get rid of anything extra so that just your main furniture is left.&nbsp;